bolderflight/units/README.md

 float p_pa = bfs::convpres(1.0f, bfs::PresUnit::PSI, bfs::PresUnit::PA);
 ```

-**T convtemp(T val, TempUnit input, TempUnit output)** converts *val* between *input* and *output* temperature units.
+**float convtemp(const float val, const TempUnit input, const TempUnit output)** converts *val* between *input* and *output* temperature units.
 This function is equivalent to the [MATLAB convtemp](https://www.mathworks.com/help/aerotbx/ug/convtemp.html) for scalar inputs.
 The function is templated to output using the same native type as the input - only floating point types are supported.
 Available units are:

 | Enum  | Unit       |
 | ---   | ---        |